Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

     - Change description : IdentityType will be removed.
 EnableSystemAssignedIdentity will be used to enable/disable system assigned identity and UserAssignedIdentity will be used to specify user assigned identities.
     - This change will take effect on '11/19/2024'- The change is expected to take effect from Az version : '13.0.0'
     - The change is expected to take effect from version : '2.0.0'
-- Parameter breaking-change will happen to all parameter sets
   - `-UserAssignedIdentity`
     - The parameter : 'UserAssignedIdentity' is changing.
 The type of the parameter is changing from 'Hashtable' to 'string[]'.
     - Change description : UserAssignedIdentity's type will be simplified as string array.